dell/omnia/docs/source/Troubleshooting/FAQ.rst

     - From the kube_control_plane:

-        1. Add the LDAP server IP address to ``/etc/exports``.
+        1. Add the OpenLDAP server IP address to ``/etc/exports``.
         2. Run ``exportfs -ra`` to enable the NFS configuration.

-    - From the LDAP server:
+    - From the OpenLDAP server:

         1. Add the required fstab entries in ``/etc/fstab`` (The corresponding entry will be available on the compute nodes in ``/etc/fstab``)
         2. Mount the NFS share using ``mount manager_ip: /home/omnia-share /home/omnia-share``